openai/roboschool/README.md

 git clone https://github.com/openai/roboschool && cd roboschool
 ```

-The system-level dependencies of roboschool are qt5 (with opengl), boost_python3 (or boost_python if you are compiling with python2), and assimp.
+The system-level dependencies of roboschool are qt5 (with opengl), boost-python3 (or boost-python if you are compiling with python2), and assimp.
 Also,
 some version of graphics libraries is required.
 Qt5 and assimp are rather straightforward to install: